 (6) Project Timeline Identifying Key Activities - Outline the time frame in which the project will be performed.
 List chronologically the major activities necessary to complete the project, as well as their key dates.

-- A short biography of 250 words or less should be included for each participant.
+- A short biography of 250 words or less about each participant.